-- A short, one-page document showing an employer that you are a desirable candidate for a job. - A statement of facts, strategically using keywords and action verbs that highlights your accomplishments, work and volunteer experience, skills, education and career training. - A document that highlights your technical and professional skills, as well as your experiences relevant to a specific position.
+- A statement of facts, strategically using keywords and action verbs that highlights your accomplishments, work and volunteer experience, skills, education and career training. - A document that highlights your technical and professional skills, as well as your experiences relevant to a specific position.